Bestune B30

-The Bestune B30 (formerly Besturn B30) is a subcompact sedan produced by the FAW Group under the Bestune brand.
+The Bestune B30 (formerly Besturn B30) is a compact sedan produced by the FAW Group under the Bestune brand.

+FAW Group's main products are automobiles, buses, and light, medium, and heavy trucks.

 Overview

 The Besturn B30 was launched on the Chinese car market in November 2015 with prices ranging from 72,800 yuan to 92,800 yuan.
 The Besturn B30 was previewed by a concept car during the 2015 Shanghai Auto Show named the Besturn A-Class concept, as in the A-class segment of the Chinese car market equivalent to the B-segment in foreign markets or subcompact cars.
 The final production version of the B30 debuted on the 2015 Chengdu Auto Show in September 2015, with the market launch in November 2015.

-The Besturn B30 is powered by a 1.6-litre DOHC inline-4 engine producing 109hp and 155Nm.
+The Besturn B30 is powered by a 1.6-litre DOHC inline-4 engine producing 109 hp and 155Nm.
 The transmission is a 6-speed automatic transmission.

-The FAW Besturn brand also launched a Besturn B30 Concept during the Shanghai Auto Show in 2011 previewing a small family car under FAW’s Besturn brand based on the Volkswagen Jetta/ Bora named the Besturn C30 sedan.
+The FAW Besturn brand also launched a Besturn B30 Concept during the Shanghai Auto Show in 2011 previewing a small family car under FAW's Besturn brand based on the Volkswagen Jetta/ Bora named the Besturn C30 sedan.